 Al Pacino was offered $5 million but wanted $7 million plus profits from gross to reprise his role as Michael.
 Francis Ford Coppola refused and threatened to rewrite the script by starting off with Michael's funeral sequence instead of the film's introduction.
 Pacino agreed to the $5-million offer.

 Robert Duvall turned down the $1 million the studio offered to recreate his role of Tom Hagen.
-Duvall didn't feel that his proposed salary was commensurate with what co-stars Al Pacino and Diane Keaton were getting ($4 million and $1.5 million respectively).
+Duvall did not feel that his proposed salary was commensurate with what co-stars Al Pacino and Diane Keaton were getting ($5 million and $1.5 million respectively).
 The character was subsequently written out.
 Duvall later defended his position on the grounds that the only reason why anyone wanted to make another Godfather picture after so many years was to make money.

 Because of the popularity of the two earlier Godfather movies, Frank Sinatra reversed his anti-Godfather stance and expressed interest in playing Don Altobello.
 He lost interest because of the size of the paycheck for the role, and it went to Eli Wallach.
 Sinatra got his role in From Here to Eternity (1953) when Wallach backed out because of the low pay for that movie.

-Every The Godfather (1972) movie begins with a lavish celebration of some kind.
-The first one being Connie's wedding, The Godfather: Part II (1974) for Anthony's first communion, the third in honor of Michael's award from Pope Paul VI.
+Every movie from The Godfather trilogy (1972-1990) begins with a lavish celebration of some kind, with the first one being Connie's wedding, the second for Anthony's First Communion, the third in honor of Michael's award from Pope Paul VI.

 Sophia Coppola is in fact the third member of Francis Ford Coppola to play a part in the series.
 Each time Coppola has done this, the cast member has had the same relationship to Michael on-screen as they have to Coppola off-screen.
 Talia Shire, Francis's sister, plays Michael's sister.
 Italia Coppola, Francis's mother, played Mama Corleone during the funeral scene in The Godfather: Part II (1974).
 Sofia Coppola plays Michael's daughter.
 In addition, Diane Keaton has said that she based her performance as Kay on Eleanor Coppola, since they are both Protestants who married into a large Catholic family.